 Using arcGIS and satellite images, I studied the spatial distribution of urban features in existing slums in India.

-A predictive model is necessary because slums are formed through unplanned urban expansion.
+A predictive model is necessary because slums are formed through unplanned

 Predicting future slum locations and growth will allow policymakers, government officials, and NGOs to create a plan, whether it is through affordable housing, healthcare, education, or basic infrastructure for urban growth.